audrow/fitbit-goal-setter/DIRECTION.md

 I ended up testing and finding a bug where the status is not being generated correctly for day one.
 I tried several approaches to fix this.
 This will take more thinking.

+## 2021-11-04

+Today I will work on fixing the status for the first day.
+If there is time, I will test on Windows.